 Insider tips for visiting Portland’s indoor pools –

 - Plan on bringing your own pool toys to any of the public pools.

 - Many of these pools have life jackets that you can use for free – just ask!

-- Keep an eye out for Family Swim on the schedules, rather than Free Swim – there will be fewer teenagers doing cannonballs at Family Swim.
+- Keep an eye out for Family Swim on the schedules, rather than Free Swim – there’ll be fewer teenagers doing cannonballs during Family Swim.

 - If you like the pool and plan on visiting frequently, ask about a punch card and their monthly and annual rates.

 Located at the East Portland Community Center, families with kids of all ages love this indoor pool.
 But calling it just a pool is a disservice when they have heated lap-style lanes, a leisure pool with water slides (including little one for tiny daredevils), a “lazy river,” and a fun vortex pool where kids will have a blast!
 This pool is perfect for the littlest swimmers as there are places where they can waddle around, just as if they were at the beach.
 Remember to check their calendar to see which lanes are open and when.

 Cost: $5.50/adults; $4.25/kids 14-17 and seniors; $3.75/ kids 3-13; free for ages 2 and under